CHIPRA Initial Core Set of Children's Health Care Quality Measures

 The 2013 Child Core Set was released in January 2013 State Health Official Letter.
 The core set includes a range of children’s quality measures encompassing both physical and mental health, including chronic conditions, such as asthma, attention deficit hyperactivity disorder, and diabetes.
 State data derived from the core measures are part of the Secretary's Annual Report on the Quality of Care for Children in Medicaid and CHIP and Appendix.
 Previous years' Secretary’s Reports and appendices can be viewed at the bottom of the page.

 How States Voluntarily Report Quality Measures

-States can voluntarily report the initial core set of quality measures by using the 2012 Initial Core Set Technical Specifications and Resource Manual.
+States can voluntarily report the core set of quality measures by using the 2013 Child Core Set Technical Specifications and Resource Manual.

 Other Children’s Quality Measures Initiatives